Social Work Licensure in New Hampshire

 Accredited Social Work Programs in New Hampshire

 New Hampshire offers many social work programs, and it's important to check a school's accreditation status before making a choice.
 Earning your degree from a program that has been accredited by the CSWE will ensure that your master's or doctoral degree will qualify you for licensure as a clinical social worker in New Hampshire.
 An accredited bachelor's degree is usually necessary to gain acceptance into reputable master's and doctoral social work programs.
 In addition, employers in this field often look for prospective employees who have graduated from CSWE-accredited programs.
-Below is a directory of accredited social work programs.

 What Can You Do With a Social Work Degree?